Mictronics/readsb/README.md

 ## Modifications:

+* Calculate and show wind speed and direction for selected aircraft.
+* Show more mode-S parameters.
 * Added support for Analog Devices PlutoSDR (ADALM-PLUTO)
 * German DWD RADOLAN layer similar to NEXRAD.
 * Update source for aircraft metadata can be configured.
 Default is local dump1090 webserver but online